ESC

 petroleum, fish, natural gas

-most densely populated country in the eastern Caribbean; approximately one-third live in urban areas
+most densely populated country in the eastern Caribbean; approximately one third of the population lives in urban areas

 relatively flat; rises gently to central highland region